sveltia/sveltia-cms/README.md

 ## Development status

-Sveltia CMS is currently in **beta**, and version 1.0 is expected to ship in **early 2025**, with a release candidate hopefully by the end of 2024.
+Sveltia CMS is currently in **beta**, and version 1.0 is expected to ship in **early 2025**.
 Check our [release notes](https://github.com/sveltia/sveltia-cms/releases) for updates.
 See also our [roadmap](#roadmap).

 While we fix reported bugs as quickly as possible, usually within 24 hours, our overall progress may be slower than you think.
 The thing is, it’s not just a personal project of [@kyoshino](https://github.com/kyoshino), but also involves different kinds of activities that require considerable effort:

 - Ensuring substantial [compatibility with Netlify/Decap CMS](#compatibility)
 - Tackling as many [Netlify/Decap CMS issues](https://github.com/decaporg/decap-cms/issues) as possible
   - So far, 135+ of them, or 240+ including duplicates, have been effectively solved in Sveltia CMS
-  - Target: 150 issues by GA, and 250 or all relevant and fixable issues in a future release
+  - Target: 150 issues by GA, 250 or all relevant and fixable issues in a future release
   - Note: Issues include both feature requests and bug reports; we also track [their discussions](https://github.com/decaporg/decap-cms/discussions)
   - [Let us know](https://github.com/sveltia/sveltia-cms/issues/new) if you have any specific issues you’d like to see solved!
 - Responding to feedback from clients and regular users